 Weapons Charge Lawyers NJ

-With offices in Morristown, Hackensack, Newark NJ
+Firearms Attorneys with offices in Newark NJ

 The weapons defense lawyers at the Tormey Law Firm LLC represent clients charged with unlawful possession of a weapon, possession of a weapon for an unlawful purpose, and unlawful disposition of a firearm in Elizabeth, Somerville, New Brunswick, and Paterson.
 In fact, our criminal trial team has several former county prosecutors who used to prosecute gun cases for the State of NJ and now use their experience and expertise to defend our clients.
 In addition, our managing partner, Mr. Travis J. Tormey, is a 10.0 rating on Avvo, has received the clients choice award four straight years, and was recently recognized as one of the top 10 criminal lawyers in the State of NJ.
 Contact our offices anytime for a free initial consultation at (201)-614-2474.